 The Galaxy S10 launched early in 2019, and with the disappointing first impressions of the Galaxy Fold in April, the Samsung loving fanbase turned their attention to the next in line: the Galaxy Note 10 series.

 Beefy specs of the S10 devices include all-new under display camera technology and even larger displays.
 These were features that Samsung was keeping for its Note series, which led us to believe that Samsung might radically change the Note line or ditch it completely in order to not to cannibalise the S10 sales.
-The Note series is traditionally announced in August, and now that summer is fast approaching, the rumour hub is buzzing about what the Note 10 will bring or leave behind.
+The new Note series as tradition goes are announced in August and this year it's no different.
+Samsung will take the stage on 7th of August to take the wraps off its new super phones.
+Now that the keynote date is fast approaching, the rumour hub is buzzing about what the Note 10 will bring or leave behind.

 Buckle up, and let's take a ride down Note 10's rumour rollercoaster.

 Despite the ridiculousness of previous rumours about 45W charging speeds, we wanted Note 10 to have this beefy spec, but it's been taken away.
 New sources claim that Note 10 will come with 25W charging speed after all.

 A recent report from 91Mobiles reveals that both Note 10 models will have a 4,170 mAh battery cell under the hood.
 This Samsung's decision to include same capacity batteries in larger and smaller Note 10 might likely push customers to pick the 6.4-inch Note instead of a 6.8-inch variant in favour of better battery life.

 We were close at predicting the announcement date and now Korean news are reporting that Galaxy Note 10 will go official on 10th of August, but we are yet to see any information from Samsung which we believe will arrive by July.